Facebook Tracking Pixel

 First and foremost, any business that owns a website must make it fully accessible to all users, including those with disabilities.
 To do this, website owners and designers should adhere to the POUR principles outlined in the Web Content Accessibility Guidelines (WCAG): Perceivable, Operable, Understandable, and Robust.
 One example of this is to include alternative text for images, so that blind users who rely on assistive technology like screen readers can perceive them without hindrance.

 The EAA also requires that all interactive elements of a website can be navigated via keyboard alone.
 This ensures that those with motor issues can operate a website without need for a mouse.
 Furthermore, captions and transcripts must be provided for videos, and all content must be presented in a clear way.
 What does this mean exactly?
 It means that content is easy to perceive and interact with.
-This is achieved by using sufficient colour contrast between text and background, clearly labelling interactive elements, and following a consistent design across different web pages.
+This is achieved by using sufficient colour contrast between text and background, clearly labelling interactive elements, and following a consistent EAA compliant web design.

 Mobile app accessibility